 Prior to my move to Seattle, I worked as a therapist in many different capacities: agency and hospital work, addictions treatment, as a mental health provider on a Native American pueblo and as a consultant for Albuquerque Public Schools.
 I also maintained a busy private practice.

 My approach is collaborative, non-judgmental, respectful and compassionate.
-I’ve interwoven mindfulness-based therapy into my work for the past twenty five years, long before it was as main stream as it is now.
-Though much of the recent focus on mindfulness is aimed at a secular audience, I also enjoy working with committed Buddhist practitioners and reflecting together on Buddhist teachings and their applications to our work together.
+I’ve interwoven mindfulness-based therapy into my work for the past twenty nine years, long before it was as main stream as it is now.
+Though our center welcomes those with a secular interest in mindfulness, I also enjoy working with committed Buddhist practitioners to explore and integrate Buddhist teachings into our work together.

 Over the last several years at the Seattle Mindfulness Center, we have shifted our mission to include racial and social justice work, which we study and apply individually and collectively.
 I am incredibly grateful to practice with such a committed, experienced, diverse, and talented group of practitioners.
 I am also regularly blessed to learn from my clients who have richly varied life experiences and orientations.